 Paul has many repeat customers.
 There were 7 people on the course in total and we were split into 2 groups of 3 and 4.
 I was grouped with Liam and Danny.
 Liam was a small skinny lad from south London and Danny a more robust looking Yorkshire man.
 I instantly got on with them and they were a good crew.

 On day 1 after being divided into our groups we were brought into a small cottage that had 2 tables for both teams.
 “That’s your food, so split it between the group”.
-A smile crept across my face, I recognised a pattern straight away.
+I wasn’t expecting that but I recognised the pattern straight away.
 There was an army playbook about it.
 We had no idea what we were doing, no mention of resupply or where we were going.
 Paul and Henry remained button lipped about the process.
 The rations would probably have lasted the group about 2 days if stretched.
 Once packed away it was time for a walk to a forest about 3km away.

 I got chatting to Danny who was actually the editor of an online magazine called the Bushcraft Journal.
-I wasn’t big into reading bushcraft magazines at the time so I was intrigued to hear about it.
+I didn’t read printed bushcraft magazines at the time so I was intrigued to hear about it.
 Danny had a great work ethic and lugged a set of cameras with him too.
 He was writing an article about the course for the journal.
 That evening Paul sat us down and asked each individually what they hoped to get from the course.
 Each person giving a considered answer and a shopping list of skills, my response was simply “The craic”.
 I didn’t go on the course with a list of achievements or tickboxes.
-I wasn’t really aware of the format of the course and didn’t really care.
+I wasn’t really aware of the format of the course and didn’t really mind.
 I just wanted a bushcraft holiday.
-I didn’t realise that the food we got was to last us the week and foraging would now be a part of the primary diet intake.
-We would be fed on a challenge basis.
+I didn’t realise that the food we got was to last us part of the week and foraging would now be a part of the primary diet intake.
+We would be fed on a challenge basis with rewards.
 For every success we would get some extra food but people would start feeling hungry quickly and stay that way for the week.

 The next morning we packed up and headed to the primary course location about another kilometer away.
 Henry led us to our location as a group.
 “Ok, build a shelter here, you’ll be in it for the next 6 days”.
-Another smile cracked across my face.
-It’s go time.
+It was go time and I loved shelter building.
 The 3 of us cracked into it.
 We discussed the construction and in fairness to Danny and Liam, they allowed me take lead on the design.
 Danny picked the location.
 Building was a group effort and I was determined to bury myself into the work and be seen as a good contributor to the team effort.
 The difference in physicality began to show after about 6 hours of building.
-Liam being a bit smaller and skinny hit a bit of a sugar crash and slight dehydration.
+Liam being a bit smaller and skinny hit a bit of a sugar crash and slight dehydration but was determined to continue at a high pace.
 Did I mention we had only the water we brought?
 Danny was a trojan worker and we sparred off each other nicely.
 If I brought a big tree, Danny would bring 2.
 Then I’d have to go and get 3 and it went on like this for hours.
 It meant our shelter was coming along nicely until we got pulled to help the other team.

 The next day we cracked into the hand drill.
 Have to say this is where Danny stood tall.
 We practiced as a group, myself and Danny pairing up.
 Danny was just able to deliver more power on the hearth board than I was, I learned as much from watching him as I did the instructors.
 My technique was poor by comparison but I gave it everything anyway, quickly destroying my hands.
 We also had to finish our shelter which was coming along nicely.
 From my experience, a small shelter is best, close to the fire with high angled walls for water shedding and heat retention back into the shelter itself.
 The other groups shelter was wider and had low angled walls meaning more space and more area to heat.
 They were also quite far from the fire.
 Our shelter was small, close to the fire and we would often sit in our boxers drying our gear throughout the week because it got that warm in there, even when raining.
 Needless to say the ribbing in the evening was fierce.